This post may contain affiliate links. Please see my disclosure policy for details.

 Now don’t get me wrong, I love a beach.
 In fact, I love the sea and there’s something about it that makes me feel at home.
 But, I cannot sit on one for hours cooking away.
 I get too restless, hot and need to move on!

-I headed to north Goa for a weekend (cue the ‘not enough time’ comments) and I knew I needed more to do then sunbathing my time away.
-So, I researched a few places to explore and see Goa beyond sipping a coconut in my bikini!
+I headed to north Goa for a weekend (cue the ‘not enough time’ comments) and I knew I needed more to do than sunbathing my time away.

 If you’re not a beach bunny like me, this is the post for you.
-Or, if you have a long holiday and just need a break from topping up your tan keep reading to find out more.
+Or, if you have a long holiday and just need a break from topping up your tan to keep reading to find out more.

-Sahakari Spice Farm
+1. Sahakari Spice Farm

 If you’re wondering what spices go into your food in India and where they come from, Sahakari Spice Farm is your ticket.

 Don’t be surprised if a group who arrived later go before you; they’re most likely going to be experiencing the tour in Hindi.

 Your informative guide will take you around the farm and tell you about all the spices which grow there.

 You can chomp away at your tikka masala, never really knowing what the spices looked like before they’re crushed up and put in a jar at the supermarket!

 I didn’t participate, but you can get involved in some elephant riding here.
-We were fortunate enough to catch one taking a bath to cool down from the noon day sun.
+We were fortunate enough to catch one taking a bath to cool down from the noonday sun.

 After your tour, you’ll probably be pretty hot from exploring the jungle so the team are on hand to cool you down.

 The part that most people come for is the ‘all you can eat’ buffet lunch which is served complimentary with your ticket.

 You have to try it for yourself, it is delicious.
 This makes the attraction well worth the value for money.

-Basilica of Bom Jesus and St. Francis’ Church
+4. Visit the Basilica of Bom Jesus

 A UNESCO world heritage site and one of the oldest churches in Goa, the Basilica of Bom Jesus is famous to those who practice the Catholic faith.

 His mission was to restore the Catholic faith to the Portuguese settlers who were living there.
 He died en route to China in 1552 from a fever.

 He is encased in a glass coffin ready for tourists to take a peak and is supposed to have healing properties.
-Every decade, the casket is opened for exhibition.
+Every decade, the casket is opened for the exhibition.

 Today, the basilica is still an active church and services take place daily.
 It’s free to enter but donations are welcome.

-The Church of St. Francis of Assisi
+5. The Church of St. Francis of Assisi

 Across the road, you can walk into the beautiful plastered white church, the St. Francis Church of Assisi.

 The minute detail in the architecture is stunning with gold, chandeliers and old painting’s on the walls.
 It’s also a wonderful respite from the heat.

-Church of the immaculate conception
+6. Church of the immaculate conception

-The white plastered walls with splashes of electric blue really makes a statement in the middle of Panjim.
+The white plastered walls with splashes of electric blue really make a statement in the middle of Panjim.